Build & Deploy Full Stack Next.Js Online Grocery React App Store | React, Strapi, Tailwindcss

 - Installing the

-component from Shadcn UI usingnpx shadcn-ui@latest add dialog
+Dialogcomponent from Shadcn UI usingnpx shadcn-ui@latest add dialog. - Creating a

 - Implementing logic to increase or decrease the quantity of the product.